ADD CONDITION

 Drug Overview

-CoughDrops-421 is a medication designed to temporarily relieve coughs caused by colds, as well as minor irritation, pain, sore mouth, and sore throat.
-It is specifically indicated for alleviating these symptoms, helping you feel more comfortable when you're under the weather.
+CoughDrops-421 is a medication designed to temporarily relieve coughs caused by colds, as well as to ease occasional minor irritation, pain, sore mouth, and sore throat.
+It can be a helpful option when you're experiencing discomfort from these common ailments, providing you with some relief as you recover.

 Uses